TranQuocToan1996/goWebSocket/README.md

 # goWebSocket

 Prewords: This is my repository for my gorilla websocket learning.
+The project about building a chatbox using websocket protocol.

 Dependency:
 - [Golang Websocket Protocol](https://github.com/gorilla/websocket)